Sigh.

 I was tempted to immediately contact my plumber and swallow the costs of his extortionate call-out and labour fees, because I didn’t think I needed to question my tenant’s competence and complete negligence of my finances.
 I pondered the thought for a few minutes.

-Fortunately, my moment of madness quickly passed, and having faith in humanity and my gormless tenant was nothing but a distant blip.
-I remembered the golden rule of landlording, “my tenant is an idiot”.
-It’s not personal, it’s just bizz.
 I remember when I was learning to drive, my driving instructor always used to tell me, “everyone on the road is an idiot” Truest shit I ever heard.

-When I arrived at the property, I went into the kitchen, reached over to the tap, and gave it a firm shake.
-My tenant was right, it was pretty unstable and floppy (that’s what she said).
-I opened the unit doors underneath the sink, and stuck my cumbersome nut into the abyss and began searching- for what, I will never know, just something.
+So, I opened the unit doors underneath the sink, and stuck my cumbersome dome into the abyss and began searching – for what, I will never know, just something.
 I almost looked like I knew what I was doing.
 I felt like resting a cigarette behind one of my ears to complete my role.
-But i’m not a complete wanker.

-Unfortunately, the problem was easily and quickly diagnosed after a brief examination- it was apparent a small brass bolt under the tap needed tightening.
+Unfortunately, the problem was easily and quickly diagnosed after a brief examination – it was apparent a small brass bolt under the tap needed tightening.
 I told my tenant to pass me a pair of pliers and step back.
 After a few turns and twists, the problem was resolved.
 Tight as a Nun’s…

 Turned out, the problem wasn’t deeper rooted than simply tightening an easily accessible bolt *palm-face*

-I was in-and-out of there within 3mins [insert sexual innuendo].
+I was in-and-out of there within 3mins.

 Of course, the pathetic reality was somewhat different.